 First, let the child accomplish something perfectly in every lesson — a stroke, a pothook, a letter.
 Let the writing lesson be short; it should not last more than five or ten minutes.
 Ease in writing comes by practice; but that must be secured later.
 In the meantime, the thing to be avoided is the habit of careless work — humpy ‘m’s, angular o’s.Charlotte Mason

-Copywork is simply copying an assigned passage perfectly, including exact spelling and punctuation, using best penmanship.
-Lessons should be short and supervised by an attentive parent.
+Copywork is copying an assigned passage in perfect formation, including exact spelling and punctuation and using best penmanship.
+Copywork lessons should be short and supervised by an attentive parent.

-Presenting your children with carefully chosen passages from literature and poetry reinforces proper spelling habits while improving grammar and penmanship.
-It is important to be intentional to choose meaningful and well-written passages from weekly lessons for copywork assignments.
+Presenting students with carefully chosen passages from literature and poetry reinforces proper spelling habits, while also improving grammar and penmanship.
+It is important to intentionally choose meaningful and well-written copywork passages from weekly lessons.

 Benefits of Copywork

-If a child has the natural gift of spelling, their eye can take a photographic image of a word and retain it.
-An example of this would be the word C-A-T. A student who can visualize would be able to see the word “cat” with their eyes closed.
+Students that have the natural gift of spelling can take a photographic image of a word with their eyes open and retain the image of the word with their eyes closed.
+An example of this would be the word C-A-T. Students who can visualize are able to see the word “cat” with their eyes closed.

-Once a child sees a misspelled word, the image of that word remains in their mind.
+Once students see a misspelled word, the image of that word remains in their mind.
 This image introduces doubt.
 It is important that we minimize exposure to misspelled words.

-Hasty or sparse reading can cause spelling trouble.
+Hasty or sparse reading can lead to difficulty with spelling.
 Exposure to quality literature and the habit of copywork will result in improved spelling.

-Charlotte Mason recommends beginning formal grammar lessons in fourth grade.
-She recommends laying a strong foundation for all students to be successful in grammar lessons using the habit of copywork.
+Charlotte Mason recommends beginning formal grammar lessons when students are nine years old.
+She recommends laying a strong foundation for all students to be successful in grammar lessons by introducing the habit of copywork.

-Copywork will naturally result in improved penmanship.
-Most penmanship curriculum includes words and sentences that are detached from their lessons.
-Copywork is a cohesive tool that reinforces learning in other subject areas.
+Students that develop the good habit of copywork will naturally develop improved penmanship.
+Some penmanship curriculum includes words and sentences that are detached from a student’s weekly lessons.
+Copywork is a cohesive tool that reinforces weekly lessons.
 The copywork journal becomes a treasured keepsake.

-- Choose quality passages that correspond with their daily lessons.
-Eventually a student can choose their own copywork passages from literature, poetry, or quotes from historical figures.
+- Choose quality passages that correspond with weekly lessons.
+Eventually students can choose their own copywork passages from living books, poetry, hymns, scripture, or quotes from historical figures.

 - Keep copywork lessons short.
-A young student can begin with their name, gradually working up to one sentence.
-Older students can do longer passages, but should still limit their copywork lessons to 5-10 minutes.
+Younger students can begin with their name, gradually working up to one sentence.
+Older students can do longer passages, but should still limit copywork lessons to 5-10 minutes.

-- Closely supervise and gently guide your student, giving them your undivided attention for 5-10 minutes, three times weekly.
-They will begin to form good copywork habits and will need less supervision as they get older.
+- Closely supervise and gently guide students, giving them your undivided attention for 5-10 minutes, three times weekly.
+They will begin to form good copywork habit.
+With more experience, they will need less supervision.

 What is Dictation?